coindataschool/coindataschool/README.md

 # Welcome to Coin Data School

-A place where you can get data-driven insights about DeFi and NFT projects and learn how to analyze crypto data.
+A place where you get data-driven insights about DeFi and NFT projects and learn how to analyze crypto data.

 I’m a data scientist and statistician.
 I’m also a DeFi user and crypto researcher.
 I spend most of my waking hours analyzing crypto data and share my findings in a free [newsletter](https://coindataschool.substack.com/).
 I also build open source tools that help you make smarter decisions.